How you can lose eligibility

 - If your income is lower because you lost work hours, you may become eligible for Medicaid coverage.
 You can apply any time of the year for:

 - Oregon Health Plan (OHP) in Oregon — click here to go to website

 - Apple Health in Washington — click here to go to website

 Paid Time Off (PTO) benefits

 Eligibility for Paid Time Off benefits is based on different conditions.
 Even when you lose eligibility for Carewell SEIU 503 benefits, you may still qualify for Paid Time Off benefits if you worked the required number of hours.

-Note that to be eligible for PTO, you must also fill out a W-9 form for the Benefits Administrative Office.
+Note that to be eligible for PTO, you must also fill out and submit a W-9 form to Carewell SEIU 503.

 Go here for more information about PTO benefits.

 Can you regain eligibility for Carewell SEIU 503 benefits?

 Yes!
 If you start working again, and you work at least 40 hours for 2 months in a row, you can become eligible again for Carewell SEIU 503 Dental, Vision and Hearing, EAP, and Healthcare Cost Assistance benefits.
 After your 2 months of 40 hours, there is a 1-month waiting period before benefits start again.